 Adding an SSL (Security Socket Layer) certification migrates your website from HTTP to HTTPS, making it more secure.
 It protects user information from any potential threat and therefore, helps you build better customer relations as well.

 Having proper navigation on the homepage itself makes it easy for both the search engine as well as the customer to navigate through your website.
 It is important that each web page should be navigable from the homepage itself.
 However, make sure that none of the web pages take more than 3 clicks to find.
 Avoid unnecessarily nesting the menu and keep everything upfront.

 It is worth noting that a website, which is easy to navigate, is more likely to be crawled by the search engine easily.
 So, make sure to add proper navigation from the homepage itself.

 When a new user lands on your homepage, you only have a few seconds to grab his attention.
 While adding content and images can make it easy to captivate a customer, you should also focus on adding dedicated CTAs (Call to Actions) to the homepage.

 Adding links to your service pages, product pages (for e-commerce websites), articles (for blogs), client testimonials, etc. is an effective homepage SEO practice to navigate the user through different pages of your website.
 So, make sure to add dedicated CTAs to different web pages of your website.

-The homepage is a critical element of every website.
+The homepage is a critical element of every website and also the on-page seo optimization process.
 It needs to be optimized so that it attains top search engine rankings and helps you establish a brand name for your business.
 The above-mentioned guide will help you optimize your homepage and make it SEO-friendly.
 Even though these tips are quite easy to implement, we recommend hiring search engine optimization professionals at SEO experts India to do this task.
 Reason being, they know how to implement the most suitable strategies to optimize your website so that it achieves significant results.